-Swiss Federal Railways to expand international links in new timetable
+Swiss Federal Railways to expand international connections in new timetable

 A new public transport timetable comes into force on Sunday in Switzerland.
 International services are being expanded, including a new direct train from Brig to Berlin.